Nikorag/Jellybox-Firmware/WIRING.md

   │  B+  ←→  18650 +  │
   │  B−  ←→  18650 −  │
   │                   │
-  │  OUT+ ──→ 5V rail │
+  │  OUT+ ──→ [SPDT switch] ──→ 5V rail (ESP32 VIN, NeoPixel PWR)
-  │  OUT− ──→ GND     │
+  │  OUT− ──────────────────────→ GND
   └───────────────────┘
 ```

+**Power switch:** wire an **SPDT slide or toggle switch** in series between TP4056 `OUT+` and
+the ESP32 `VIN` pin (the same node that feeds NeoPixel `PWR`).
+Flipping the switch off
+completely disconnects the 5 V rail so the device draws no power from the cell — the only
+correct way to "turn the Jellybox off" between uses, since the firmware has no sleep mode yet.

+> **Switch the OUT+ side, not B+.** Wiring the switch between the cell and the TP4056 input
+> would also disconnect the charger, meaning the device couldn't charge over USB while
+> switched off.
+With the switch on `OUT+`, USB charging still works with the device powered
+> down.

-**Simultaneous charge and run:** this module supports pass-through — the device can run from
+**Simultaneous charge and run:** this module supports pass-through — when the switch is on,
-the 5 V output while USB is connected and the battery is charging.
+the device can run from the 5 V output while USB is connected and the battery is charging.

 **Current headroom:** total worst-case draw is ~470 mA (see power budget below).
 The module is
 rated 1 A output, leaving ~530 mA headroom.
 Simultaneous WiFi TX + NFC field + full LED is